DanlanChen/DanlanChen.github.io/_posts/2016-09-29-set-up-a-deep-learning-environment-machine.md

 https://developer.nvidia.com/cudnn

-register-download-follow instruction or do the commands below(actually below is simpler than the instruction, as the official instruction asks you to do alias and linking which is complete)
+register-download-follow instruction or do the commands below(actually below is simpler than the instruction, as the official instruction asks you to do alias and linking which is complicate)

 $ tar -zxf cudnn-7.5-linux-x64-v5.0-ga.tgz